trustgraph-ai/pulumi-trustgraph-aws-rke/README.md

 - IAM configuration with roles/users granting Bedrock access etc.
 - The EBS CSI add-on, so that Kubernetes can provision disks
 - Deploys a complete TrustGraph stack of resources in AKS
+- Configured to use Bedrock as an LLM service.

 Keys and other configuration for the AI components are configured into TrustGraph using secrets.

 The Pulumi configuration configures a Mistral nemo instruct endpoint.

+Using Bedrock LLMs requires changing Bedrock model access to change the model you use, the resources included invoke Claude 3.5 Haiku but you can change that in resources.yaml.

 ## How it works